Classic Cadillac cruising lowrider

 Why Was Cadillac Called “King of the Road”?

+Long before modern car culture took shape, Cadillacs were already being recognized for their unmatched presence on the road.
 Larger bodies, smoother rides, and a level of refinement that stood above everything else gave Cadillac a reputation that went beyond luxury.

 They didn’t just blend into traffic—they dominated it.
 That presence is what led many to refer to Cadillac as the “King of the Road.”